 Don’t be cruel…

-6. Be Different for Crafting Perfect Headlines
+Be Different for Crafting a Perfect Headline

 There are so many messages that you can’t pay attention to all of them.
+Only somehow surprising headlines still manage to capture attention.

 And you’ll get more attention if your headline is really weird.

-For example “How to Seduce a Goldfish” is weird enough to attract attention.
+For example, “How to Seduce a Goldfish” is weird enough to attract attention.
 [Yes, it is an actual article to seduce a goldfish.
 I know you got curious…]

 Really weird headlines are not necessarily the best headlines (and they are also hard to make SEO friendly), but if you can add a weird twist to your headline, it often performs better.